MorganResearchLab/scarecrow/README.md

 ### Issues

+* recast quality scores not matching length of barcode sequence - needs looking into

 * Possible issue with harvest returning 1-based instead of 0-based file index in some instances
 * Check stats generated from reshaped SAM and FASTQ are consistent
 * SAM (after weed) to FASTQ - need to check FASTQ and JSON output to ensure weeded barcode is present and correct